roomate/Finite-Element-Method/Non-Conformal FEM/README.md

 # Finite Element Method: Analysis and approximation of PDEs

 This repository stores the code of an introductory course to a non-conformal Finite Elements Method, a similar but yet fundamentally different from the first repo 'Finite-Elements-Method' on the matter.
 Recall that the objective is to approach the unique solution of a well-posed problem via numerical methods.
 The originality of this project lies in the method of resolution employed, qualified of 'non-conformal'.
 Here, the term non-conformal signifies that the numerical solution does not lie in the same space than the PDEs' solution; in opposition to conformal methods also called Galerkin methods.
-It can be proved that the true solution lies in a Sobolev space
+It can be proved that the true solution lies in a Sobolev space, so that no discontinuity is allowed at the interface of the elements.

 Let's give a quick illustration.